 Dolica tripod: A photography workshop instructor recommended this to me years ago and I’ve been using it since.
 The downside is that I broke the leg by not folding it up properly, but Dolica sent me a replacement.
 I have since broken another leg and I need to fix it.
 I still think it’s a sturdy tripod though, especially to use outdoors.

-Ring Light: This has helped with with photos and video that needed to be shot during the Chicago area winter.
+Ring Light: This has helped with photos and video that needed to be shot during the Chicago area winter.
 It gets so dark that we have little natural light in our home, and that’s when I rely on this light.
 I basically just use it for extra lighting when needed.

 Drone: I love using the drone while traveling to capture amazing video.
 I wish we would use it more but some places ban drones and we haven’t been traveling as much as we did in the past.
 We plan to use it whenever we can, especially now that we have a second drone.
 (I won it in a giveaway!)